gaoming96/TorchFlow/playground/Readme.md

 We set **content loss as the MSE of conv1_2(content) and conv1_2(output). style loss is MSE of G(style) and G(output), while G is the GRAM matrix (covariance without centered)**.

 ![](.././pics/vgg.png)

+## fast-style-transfer
+### Usage
+#### Requirement
+`pip install --trusted-host pypi.python.org moviepy`

+type `python`, `import imageio` then `imageio.plugins.ffmpeg.download()`.
+See [here](https://github.com/lengstrom/fast-style-transfer/issues/129)

+#### Evaluation
+We have downloaded (learned) sevral `ckpt` files (in ckpts folder) which we can use directly.
+In styles folder, we can see what these styles are.

+`cd C:\Users\kanny\Desktop\playground\fast-style-transfer`

+`python evaluate.py --checkpoint ckpts\la_muse.ckpt --in-path contents\fhr.jpg --out-path outputs\fhr_la_muse.jpg`

+One figure in 3 seconds.
+Fast, nearly real-time.

+#### Train
+If I want to train my own style, I first need to download a 12GB file train2014 dataset and then train for around 4 month (but 4 hours on a Maxwell Titan X).

+`python style.py --style styles\shinkai0.jpg --checkpoint-dir checkpoints --test contents\building.jpg --test-dir test_directory --content-weight 1.5e1 --checkpoint-iterations 100 --batch-size 1`

+Too long a time for my poor laptop.